splunk/observability-workshop/docs/module7/vo_incident_lifecycle.md

 ### 1.2 Timeline

 In the centre `Timeline` section you get a realtime view of what is happening within your environment with the newest messages at the top.
-Here you can quickly post update messages to make your colleagues aware of important developments etc.  You can filter the view using the buttons on the top toolbar showing only update messages, github intergrations, or apply more advanced filters.
+Here you can quickly post update messages to make your colleagues aware of important developments etc.  You can filter the view using the buttons on the top toolbar showing only update messages, github integrations, or apply more advanced filters.

-Lets change the Filters setttings to streamline your view.
+Lets change the Filters settings to streamline your view.
 Click the `Filters` button then within the `Routing Keys` tab change the `show` setting from `all routing keys` to `selected routing keys`, then change the `My Keys` value to `all` and the `Other Keys` value to `selected` and deselect all keys under the Other Keys section.
 Click anywhere outside of the dialogue box to close it.

 ![Timeline Filters](../images/module7/m7-timeline-filters.png)